 Chief Judges Requirements

-This certification ensures that the Chief Judge has demonstrated a thorough knowledge and understanding of the WSDC rules, by participating in the training program and passing a final exam.
+This certification ensures that the Chief Judge has demonstrated a thorough knowledge and understanding of the WSDC rules by participating in the training program and passing a final exam.

-Master Chief Judge
+Platinum Chief Judge

 Gold Certified Chief Judge